Brandxr And Glaze Car Wash Unveil Atlanta-Themed 3D Augmented Reality Mural Experience

 Glaze Car Wash 3D Augmented Reality Mural

-Brandie Barkley Owner of Glaze Car Wash Showing Off the "You Have Been Glazed" Face Filter
+Brandie Wilson Owner of Glaze Car Wash Showing Off the "You Have Been Glazed" Face Filter

 This cutting-edge 3D mural installation was painted by Chris Carlson, a professional 3D chalk artist and muralist, and signifies a major advancement in how brands can utilize physical spaces to craft memorable digital experiences.
 The AR mural, part of Glaze's innovative "Art Walk," encourages visitors to scan a QR code that animates Atlanta's iconic skyline, featuring interactive elements that respond to user engagement.